 - In the Assignment menu, you'll also be able to see the class category the assignment belongs to and how many days are left to the due date in the main menu.
 When you tap on any of the assignments, you'll get to see more details like progress, due date, course name (we use Course and Class interchangeably, this is a nifty tool for both high-school and college).
 Finally, you'll be able to flag an assignment as completed and also track progress.

 - The app will also give you visual cues on assignments that are close to due date and past due by changing the color of the name of assignment (closest to past-due makes it red).
 If you mark an assignment as complete, then the assignment will be grayed out.

 2. We created a reference between column Course ID in the assignments table and Course ID in the Courses menu.
 We did this by going to Advanced Editor > Data > Column Structure.
-Selected "Course ID" and then changed its type to REF, when your select Ref, you get to select a table you want to reference to.
+Then, we selected "Course ID" and changed its type to REF (when your select Ref, you get to select a table you want to reference to).
 Now, when you add an assignment, the Course ID will be a drop-down showing the values from the course menu.

 3. We also created a set of slices to show visual clues of the status of the assignments.
 To create multiple slices, go to Advanced Editor > Data > Slices.
 We created slices based on the number of days left to the due date.
 We also created one slice to include everything that has been marked as Completed.
 Play with the different slice configurations to get to the right subset of data to show.

-4. We user the set of slices to create formatting rules over our app.
-For example we created a rule that changed the assignment name color to RED and pointed it to the slice "Past Due" so every assignment that matches the conditions for past due (the date of the deadline is greater than today), turns red.
+4. We used the set of slices to create formatting rules over our app.
+For example, we created a rule that changed the assignment name color to RED and pointed it to the slice "Past Due" so every assignment that matches the conditions for past due (the date of the deadline is greater than today), turns red.

 Choose a Sheet